oasisprotocol/docs-gitbook/run-a-node/prerequisites/system-configuration.md

 In order for the changes to take effect a system restart may be required.
 {% endhint %}

-### Systemd Service Configuration
+### Systemd Service Configuration (Graphical Login)

-In case you are running your Oasis Node process via [systemd](https://systemd.io/), you can add the following directive under the `[Service]` section:
+In case you are running your Oasis Node process via [systemd](https://systemd.io/), you can add the following directive under the `[Service]` section under /etc/systemd/user.conf:

 ```text
 LimitNOFILE=102400